jrawbits/VisionEval-Wiki-JR/VERPAT-Tutorial-Scenario-Planning.md

 average speed by road type and congestion level.
 Each policy is implemented as an adjustment to VMT based on the policy inputs.

-### Strategic Models for Integrated Land Use and Transportation
+### Strategic models for integrated land use and transportation

 VERPAT is an example of a strategic model developed to test policies, infrastructure investments and changes in demographics.
 These models support strategic planning efforts by allowing users to consider hundreds of possible scenarios easily.
 VERPAT combines higher level analysis of the transportation supply with individual characteristics of travel demand, built environment and policies such as:
   + Growth by place type